Eugene-Lek/nus-confess-it-fake/README.md

  * **styles**
    * styles that are used by all features of the website

-**Note:** An env.ts file is used in the root of the /frontend folder instead of .env because the frontend will be statically served by an S3 bucket

 ## Setting up the development environment
 * **Clone the project**
 ```